ARAFAH-LAWAL102/Retail-Sales-Analysis-with-SQL-and-Power-Bi/README.md

-#  BM Stores Sales Performance Analysis – SQL + Excel Dashboard
+#  BM Stores Sales Performance Analysis – SQL + Power BI Dashboard

 ## Project Overview

-This project analyzes BM Stores’ sales data using **SQL** for data cleaning & querying and an **Excel dashboard** for visualization.
+This project analyzes BM Stores’ sales data using **SQL** for data cleaning & querying and an **Power BI dashboard** for visualization.
 The goal was to uncover trends in sales, profit, product performance, shipping, and customer behavior to support data-driven decisions.

 ---